zinic/crawl/core.md

 #### Maximum Effort

 A character may choose to spend health points and convert them into an energy points in times of dire need.
 This loss of health points counts as damage to the character and is treated the same.
+Aspects and effects may modify this rule.

-Maximum effort may only be used in to circumstances:
+Maximum effort may only be used in the following circumstances:

-For attacks, a character may convert **only 1 HP per turn**.

-For defense, the number of health points a character may convert into energy points is limited by the character's energy point pool size.
-You may not convert health points into more energy points than a character has room in their energy point pool.
+* **Attacks**
+    * A character may choose to spend **2 Health Points** to perform one final attack on their turn.
+This may only be used at the end of the character's turn and only if the character has exhausted all their energy points.
+* **Defense**
+    * A character may choose to spend **2 Health Points** to perform a defense.
+As long as the character has a positive amount of healh points, the character may spend them to perform additional defenses.
+To clarify, a character may not use maximum effort if they have less than 0 health points in their health pool or if by using maximum effort the character would then have less than 0 health points.

 #### Using Aspect Skills